tylerpearson/best-buddies/README.md

 Best Buddies is a microsite to find which of your friends likes your photos the most on Instagram.
 [Since launch](https://www.producthunt.com/tech/best-buddies), it's [been used by over](https://twitter.com/TylerPearson/status/710349828295790593) 20,000 people and analyzed 30 million likes by 6.6 million different accounts on Instagram.

+**Note:** It's a microsite and I put it together quickly, so it has some *really ugly code*, but I'm going to open source it anyway in case anyone finds it interesting.

 ## Launch

 [Within a day of launching](https://www.dropbox.com/s/sknu4ov8h5vrdno/IMG_5817%202.PNG?dl=0), Best Buddies was featured on the home page of [Product Hunt](https://www.producthunt.com/tech/best-buddies) and [stayed on the popular page](https://www.dropbox.com/s/0im0lsx7oje9pi0/IMG_5835%202.PNG?dl=0) for close to a week.
 Best Buddies was also written about in numerous other places, like Business Insider, [where it was listed on the home page](https://www.dropbox.com/s/bbq1c6la2r6a4y3/IMG_5824.PNG?dl=0).
 It was also shared extensively on social media sites.
 Not a bad launch!